dome9/cloud-bots-azure/README.md

 Follow these steps in your Dome9 account to tag the compliance rules & rulesets to use bots as a remediation step.

-1. In the Dome9 console, navigate to the Rulesets page in the Compliance & Governance menu.
+1. In the Dome9 web app, navigate to the Rulesets page in the Compliance & Governance menu.

+1. Select or create a ruleset that will be used for the cloudbots.
-2. Select the rules for which you want to add a remediation step.
+1. Select the rules for which you want to add a remediation step.

-3. In the Compliance Section add a row with the following string:
+1. In the Compliance Section add a row with the following string:
     `AUTO: <bot-name> <params>` where *bot-name* is the name of the bot, and *params* is a list of arguments for the bot (if any).

     For example, `AUTO: ec2_virtual_machine_stop` will run the bot to stop an EC2 instance.

-## Configure the Continuous Compliance policy
+## Configure a Continuous Compliance policy

 Once the rules in the ruleset have been tagged for remediation, set up a Continuous Compliance policy to run the ruleset, and send findings the Azure function webhook.